Das-Kollektiv/tdme2/documentation/guixml-documentation.md

 The <styled-text>Inner Data</styled-text> is the text that will be rendered.
 Also note that this element supports some sort of BBCode syntax.

-Currently supported BBCode like tags:
+Currently supported BBCode like tags are:
 ```
 [font=font-location.fnt]Text[/font]
 [color=#ff0000ff|red]Colored Text[/color]